epam/edp-install/docs/user-guide/add-library.md

       * Java – selecting specific Java version available.
       * JavaScript - selecting JavaScript allows using the NPM tool.
       * Python - selecting Python allows using the Python v.3.8, FastAPI, Flask.
       * Groovy-pipeline - selecting Groovy-pipeline allows having the ability to customize a stages logic.
-For details, please refer to the [Customize CD Pipeline](../user-guide/customize-cd-pipeline.md) page.
       * Terraform - selecting Terraform allows using the Terraform different versions via the **Terraform version manager** ([tfenv](https://github.com/tfutils/tfenv#usage)).
         EDP supports all actions available in Terraform, thus providing the ability to modify the virtual infrastructure and launch some checks with the help of linters.
         For details, please refer to the [Use Terraform Library in EDP](../user-guide/terraform-stages.md) page.
       * Rego - this option allows using Rego code language with an Open Policy Agent (OPA) Library.
 For details, please refer to the [Use Open Policy Agent](../user-guide/opa-stages.md) page.
       * Container - this option allows using the Kaniko tool for building the container images from a Dockerfile.
-For details, please refer to the [CI Pipeline for Container](../user-guide/container-stages.md) page.
       * Helm - this option allows using the [chart testing lint](https://github.com/helm/chart-testing) (Pipeline) for Helm charts or using Helm chart as a set of other Helm charts organized according to the [example](https://github.com/argoproj/argo-helm/tree/main).
       * C# - selecting C# allows using .Net v.3.1 and .Net v.6.0.
       * Other - selecting Other allows extending the default code languages when creating a codebase with the Clone/Import strategy.
-To add another code language, inspect the [Add Other Code Language](../operator-guide/add-other-code-language.md) page.

       !!! note
           The **Create** strategy does not allow to customize the default code language set.